dell/csm-operator/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have maintained backward compatibility
-- [ ] I have executed the relevant end-to-end test scenarios
+- [ ] I have executed the relevant operator end-to-end test scenarios
+- [ ] I have executed the openshift end-to-end test scenarios

 # How Has This Been Tested?
 Please describe the tests that you ran to verify your changes.
 Please also list any relevant details for your test configuration